brianchowlab/OSP/Software/README.md

   * This should result in the LED 4 turning on.
 To turn it off, type the same command in again.
 * Type the following into the text box at the top of the Serial Monitor and press the *Send* button: **L5;**
   * This should result in the LED 5 & LED 6 (top) turning on.
 To turn them off, type the same command in again.

+### Calibration Guide
+The software provided in this repository comes with pre-loaded with calibrated positions for a 24-well plate and a 96-well plate.
+However, it is recommended that an initial calibration is performed after the OSP device is built to account for any small differences in assembly.

+Before performing any sort of calibration you will need to prepare the calibration lid for the specific plate-type that is to be calibrated.
+Refer to the *Calibration Lid Assembly* at the end of the *General Assembly Guide* for instructions on how to do this.

+The following steps should be followed everytime a calibration is performed:
+**Step 1.** *Attach Fiber to Photodiode* - Deattach the fiber from the STS spectrophotometer and screw it into the photodiode mount rigth next to it.

+**Step 2.** *Adjust the Iris* -  As part of the Top Optics assembly there is an iris.
+Using the guidelines on the rim of the iris, set the iris to a size of 2.

+**Step 3.** *Insert plate into OSP device* - Place the calibration lid onto an empty micro-well plate and insert it into the device.
+(To move the holder near the door, press the *plate out* button on the GUI).

+**Step 4.** *Initialize calibration* - On the GUI press the *Calibrate* button and when prompted input the size of the micr-well plate (24 or 96).
+The machine will begin the calibration process and alert you when it is finished. **This process takes around 3 minutes**